Canary-Prism/discord-bridge/README.md

 ### DiscordApi

 after you add a dependency for the discord bridge implementation you want you must create some discord api object or equivalent in the specific implementation
+for example,
-for example, if you're using `discord-bridge-javacord`, create a `DiscordApi` object, if you're using `discord-bridge-jda`, create a `JDA` object
+if you're using `discord-bridge-javacord`, create a `DiscordApi` object, if you're using `discord-bridge-jda`, create a `JDA` object, if you're using `discord-bridge-discord4j`, create a `GatewayDiscordClient` object

 in any case, obtain the object in the specific implementation that represents your discord application (bot) session, and can be used to perform global application operations

 once you have one, pass it into `DiscordBridge.load(Object)`